structurizr/java/README.md

 # Structurizr for Java

 This GitHub repository is a Java library to create software architecture models that are compatible with [Structurizr](https://structurizr.com), a SaaS to create web-based software architecture diagrams.
-It's an implementation of the "C4 software architecture model", as described in Simon Brown's FREE [The Art of Visualising Software Architecture](https://leanpub.com/visualising-software-architecture) book.
-In a nutshell:
+In summary:

 1. Create a software architecture model using Java code, either manually or by extracting information from an existing codebase.
 1. Upload the model (as a JSON document) to [Structurizr](https://structurizr.com) using the web API.